johli/seqprop/README.md

 ![SeqProp Logo](https://github.com/johli/seqprop/blob/master/SeqProp_Logo.jpg?raw=true)

 # SeqProp
-Stochastic Sequence Propagation - A Keras Model for optimizing DNA, RNA and protein sequences based on a predictor
+Stochastic Sequence Propagation - A Keras Model for optimizing DNA, RNA and protein sequences based on a predictor.

-A Python API for constructing generative DNA/RNA Sequence PWM models in Keras.
-Implements a PWM generator (with support for discrete sampling with ST gradient estimation), a predictor model wrapper and a loss model.
+A Python API for constructing generative DNA/RNA/protein Sequence PWM models in Keras.
+Implements a PWM generator (with support for discrete sampling and ST gradient estimation), a predictor model wrapper and a loss model.

 #### Features
 - Implements a Sequence PWM Generator as a Keras Model, outputting PWMs, Logits, or random discrete samples from the PWM.
 These representations can be fed into any downstream Keras model for reinforcement learning.